Moroccan pincushion flower

 - Is Moroccan pincushion flower good for the Colorado Front Range?

-- Yes.
-Moroccan pincushion flower is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Moroccan pincushion flower is a well-suited groundcover for Colorado's Front Range.

 - How big does Moroccan pincushion flower get?